binaryphile/binaryphile.github.io/_posts/2018-09-16-approach-bash-like-a-developer-part-24-passing-arrays.md

 myfunc "${argument[*]}"
 {% endhighlight %}

 Notice that the *local* declaration becomes simpler again.
+Also notice that the splat expansion  on the last line requires quotes in order to get it to use the unit separator to join the elements of the array into a single string.

 That's because word splitting is enabled again, it's just splitting on the unit separator character now, so there's no danger of splitting our